The EU Maritime Profile - environment

 Overall CO2 emissions from models

 The modelled data on emissions from ships reported below, represents estimates of CO2 emissions for all shipping activity, without any restriction of GT.
 In addition the model data also accounts for ships movements for waters around the EU.
 Therefore, this dataset is not to be compared directly with the MRV data (i.e. 145 CO2 million tons in 2018, 146 CO2 million tons in 2019 and 120 million tons in 2020 at EU level), as differences are to be expected in the amounts reported under the MRV system and the model emissions underneath.
+A full explanation of the differences between the CO2 emissions as accounted from MRV, the UNFCCC inventory system and the modelled data is available in the European Maritime Transport Environmental Report 2025.

 * Ship Traffic Emission Assessment Model (STEAM), Finnish Meteorological Institute